Winter Preparedness and Snow Plan for City Streets

 Snow Emergency & Snow Routes

 When a "snow emergency" is declared and in effect, parking is prohibited on all city streets until crews have cleared the streets.
 Vehicles left on the street are subject to towing at the owner's expense.
-Snow emergencies are called by the City Manager's Office when weather and road conditions warrant such a declaration.
+Snow emergencies are called when weather and road conditions warrant such a declaration.
 Snow emergencies are announced on the city's website at www.oskaloosaiowa.org and Facebook page at www.facebook.com/oskaloosaiowa/.
 Residents may sign up to receive emergency alerts by text or email at https://www.oskaloosaiowa.org/list.aspx.

 Emergency snow routes are designated by signs bearing the insignia of a white snowflake on a blue field.
 Emergency routes shall be given top priority in clearing accumulated snow.
 Parking is permitted only after removal of accumulated snow from the entire width of the street.